mksunny1/eventiveness/readme.md

 ## Appliance
 Appliance provides a powerful declarative API for manipulating the DOM and for structuring code.
 It can be used to attach behavior to HTML elements easily and efficiently.
-At a basic level it can work work similarly to web components without needing to create the elements.
+At a basic level it can work similarly to web components without needing to create the elements.
 This can produce big gains in accessibility and flexibility.
-When used in tandem with other powerful primitives like `domitory` and `onetomany`, appiance will also match and exceed advanced component and famework functionality, like data-binding, state management and lifecycle hooks.
+When used in tandem with other powerful primitives from `domitory` and `onetomany`, appiance will also match and exceed advanced component and famework functionality, like data-binding, state management and lifecycle hooks.
 Some things like 'hydration' are even obtained for free.

 ```js
 import { apply } from 'eventiveness/appliance'